Heller’s 2nd Amendment

 Historic legal blunder

-Justice Scalia considered Heller a “legacy” opinion, a “vindication” of his doctrine of textual originalism, and “best example” of what the 2nd Amendment meant at founding.
-But that doctrine—which treats dictionaries as a shortcut for knowledge—is prone to oversimplification, faulty assumptions, and bad law.
+Justice Scalia considered Heller a “legacy” opinion, a “vindication” of his doctrine of textual originalism and “best example” of what the amendment meant at founding.
+But that doctrine — using dictionaries as a shortcut for interpreting legal texts — is prone to oversimplification, superficial assumptions, and bad law.
 The best example?
 Heller itself.

-Instead the majority and dissents addressed variants of a presumed individual right, the decade after former Chief Justice Burger denounced that notion as “the greatest piece of fraud.”
-The majority found (largely in dictionaries) an implied right of self-defense, of which there is “not a word” in the text or founding debates as Justice Stevens later noted, calling it “quite absurd.”
-The dissents’ own conjecture—“Surely it protects” a right to bear arms for militia duty—was mocked in turn by Justice Scalia as a “right to be a soldier or to wage war—an absurdity.”
+Ignoring ordinary rules of construction and constitutional text, the majority and dissents rewrote the rest of the amendment into constitutional artifice — two variants of a superficial individual right, the decade after former Chief Justice Burger denounced that notion as “the greatest piece of fraud.”
+The majority found an implied right of self-defense of which there is “not a word” in the text or founding debates, as Stevens later noted, calling it “quite absurd.”
+The dissents’ own conjecture — “Surely it protects” a right to bear arms for militia duty — was mocked in turn by Scalia as a “right to be a soldier or to wage war—an absurdity.”

-Leaving text and whole fields of historical record unplowed, the Heller majority overturned the established state right, the only right debated at founding, without addressing it.
+Leaving text unconstrued and whole fields of historical record unplowed, the Heller majority overturned the long-settled state right, the only right debated at founding and actual meaning, without addressing it.

 Overlooking constitutional text, Heller cannot legally stand